 With two outcomes each, there are eight scenarios.
 We assume that they are equally likely.
-Figure 25.3 illustrates these scenarios.
+Figure 27.2 illustrates these scenarios.
 Actually, this is not a bad macroeconomic model: It has reasonably realistic annual rates of return, exchange rates, standard deviations, and correlations.
-When the U.S. stock market increases by 16%, the German stock market is expected to increase by (27.1%+7.1%)/2=17.1% (in euro returns!).
-When the U.S. stock market decreases by 8%, the DAX is expected to change by (2.9%-17.1%)/2=-7.1%.
+When the U.S. stock market increases by 16%, the German stock market is expected to increase by (27.1% + 7.1%)/2 = 17.1% (in euro returns!).
+When the U.S. stock market decreases by 8%, the DAX is expected to change by (2.9% - 17.1%)/2 = -7.1%.
 So the DAX moves about one to one with the Spd -although the DAX rates of return are in euros and the Spd rates of return are in dollars.
-(More recent historical data suggests that this relationship is empirically higher than the 0.65 that I reported in the table on Page 278, perhaps now closer to this 1.0 that we are using here.)
+(More recent historical data suggests that this relationship is empirically higher than the 0.65 that I reported in the table on Page 360, perhaps now closer to this 1.0 that we are using here.)
 And, also in line with our example, there is good empirical evidence that currency movements are empirically not correlated with stock market movements.

-Here is our project with its known German beta, which follows a German CAPM.
 Now consider our German project.
-Starting the German Football League costs €100 (million) today.
+Starting the German Football League costs \in 100 (million) today.
 We presume it has a German beta with respect to the German stock market, quoted in euros, of 1.5.
 The expected rate of return on this project is assumed to be